 Can I remortgage before my deal ends?

-If you are currently tied in to your mortgage deal for a set amount of time, commonly 2, 3 or 5 years, then remortgaging before that end date may lead to a penalty called an ERC or early repayment charge.
+Yes, you can remortgage whenever you like, however, If you are currently tied into your mortgage deal for a set amount of time (commonly 2, 3 or 5 years) then remortgaging before that end date may lead to a penalty called an early repayment charge.

 This can be either a percentage of the outstanding loan or a fixed fee, payable when you remortgage out of your current deal, it should be outlined in your mortgage offer for your current mortgage whether or not there is an early repayment charge associated with your loan, or you can you just contact your lender and find out.